3liz/lizmap-documentation/source/publish/quick_start/project_for_web.rst

 * *Add groups* with a right click in the empty part of the legend: *Add a new group*
 * *Move* layers and groups with *drag-and-drop*
-* *Rename* layers and groups with the F2 key or the layer properties window
+* *Rename* layers and groups with the :kbd:`F2` or the layer properties window
 * Manipulate the rendering order:

   * with the *legend layer order*: the upper layers are rendered above the others.
-  * by specifying *layer order* with the menu *View > Panels > Layer order*
+  * by specifying *layer order* with the menu :menuselection:`View --> Panels --> Layer order`

 Add a title to your project and save it in your working directory.

-.. note:: **New in Lizmap 3**: if your layer has more than one style, the user will be able to switch between them through the button *Change layer style* at the top of the legend.
+.. note:: In |lizmap_3_0|, if your layer has more than one style, the user will be able to switch between them through the button *Change layer style* at the top of the legend.

 Set up your project for Web
 ===============================================================